 Again, Google is your friend.
 Search the keywords but pay attention as to what businesses are actually at the top of the results page.
 Are they the type of competition that would be expecting to see or are they competing in other markets?
 It’s also worth noting that if your main keywords are competing against other major established brands, it’s going to be a lot more difficult to rank.

 Keyword research doesn’t stop here though.
 Once you’ve identified at least 5 keywords that you want to be ranked on search engines for, it is going to take a bit of time for them to associate them with your business.
 Over time, your keywords will most likely change due to changes in the market environment or maybe you want your store to head in another direction.

-Good ecommerce keyword research means that Google, Yahoo, etc will have a better understanding of what business you are trying to brand.
-Better keywords means more effective search results, meaning larger search volume.
-Once you’ve nailed this, it’s only a matter of time before you will see noticeable results.
+Good ecommerce keyword research means that Google, Yahoo, etc will have a better understanding of what type of business you are trying to brand.
+Better keywords means more effective search results, which equals larger search volume.
+Once you’ve nailed this, it’s only a matter of time before you get the noticeable results.